6.1.1 Automatic Flying Method

 6. Import KML

-- Users have the option to import KML files to create a field plot.
+• Users can import KML files to quickly create a field plot.

-- These KML files may originate from various locations.
+• These KML files can be sourced from various locations.

 Plotting Using KML file